Emergency Preparedness and Response

 Since March 2020, Project ECHO has contributed to an innovative partnership led by the U.S. Department of Health and Human Services’ Administration for Strategic Preparedness and Response (HHS ASPR).
 In a first-of-its-kind collaborative bringing together more than two dozen health professional societies and organizations in 50 states, Project ECHO combined digital learning instructional design with implementation expertise to establish a successful framework for this emergency response education and training initiative, achieving critical just-in-time learning at scale during the COVID-19 pandemic.

-Today, based on the success of that initial partnership, a new HHS/ASPR Project ECHO Clinical Readiness Rounds program is underway.
-Taking place on the first Tuesday of every month, this learning series will focus on emerging threats in public health to support the health care workforce, with as-needed emergency sessions.
+Today, the HHS/ASPR Project ECHO Clinical Readiness Rounds program continues, focusing on emerging threats in public health to support the health care workforce.

 Pandemic Response